EdeeLemonier/print-gforms/README.md

 1 - Insert the php at the bottom of your functions.php file<br />
 2 - Insert the css at the very bottom of your style.css file.
 Monkey with it as you see fit.<br />
-3 - If you want to exclude portions of the body text from being printed, wrap the text you want excluded in the div tag.
+3 -  Since I'm using this for a donation form with a lot of extra text on it, I only want to show the mailing address (which is part of the body), but not all the extra stuff about the org.
+To exclude portions of the body text from being printed, wrap it in <div class="no-print">.

 Enjoy!